 Tempered glass -- also called toughened glass -- stands up to the heaviest hits glass can take.

-Heated to temperatures of more than 1000° F and then quickly cooled, the glass becomes up to 5x stronger than traditional glass.
+Heated to temperatures of more than 1000° F and then quickly cooled, the glass becomes up to 5 times stronger than regular glass.
 Through the tempering process, tension is created in a glass pane’s center, while its surface becomes compressed.

 The opposing forces within a pane make tempered glass resist bending and breaking.
 This material also offers some protection from heat, though you shouldn’t install it in your fireplace.

 In addition to its durability, tempered glass reduces the risk of injuries when broken.
-Rather than shattering into jagged shards, tempered safety glass breaks into small, pebble-like pieces.
+Tempered safety glass breaks into small, pebble-like pieces, rather than shattering into jagged shards.

 Digging Into Laminated Glass

-Laminated glass panes comprise a clear layer of vinyl bonded by heat between at least two plies of glass.
+Laminated glass panes comprise a clear layer of plastic (usually polyvinyl butyral -- PVB) bonded by heat between at least two plies of glass.

 The additional layers give laminated safety glass enhanced integrity against heavy blows as well as some sound-dampening ability.
 With a special polycarbonate layer, laminated glass becomes bulletproof.

-One of the biggest benefits of laminated glass is how it protects those nearby from broken glass.
-In the event of a breakage, laminated glass panes stay intact -- its middle layer holds the glass pieces bonded to it in place.
+One of the biggest benefits of laminated glass is that it protects those nearby from broken pieces of glass.
+In the event of a breakage, laminated glass panes stay intact -- the middle layer holds the glass pieces bonded to it in place.
 People who are nearby when laminated glass breaks won’t have to worry about shards going airborne or falling on the ground.

-Tempered Vs. Laminated Glass: The Right Glass for the Right Job
+Laminated Glass vs Tempered Glass: The Right Safety Glass for the Right Job

 Meant to offer protection from both impacts and breakages, tempered and laminated glass fill many of the same applications.
 For instance, both types of commercial window glass are often used in commercial doors.

 Tempered glass is the preferred material for interior applications.
 Why?
 Because of its durability and how it breaks.
 It takes a lot to break tempered glass, and its small, rounded pieces are less likely to cause injury should the pane shatter.
-Tempered glass is ideal for:
+Tempered glass is used in:

 - Skylight windows